oar-team/oar/docs/source/user/mechanisms.rst

 ----------------

 A job dependency is a situation where a job needs the ending of another job to start.
-OAR deals with job dependency problems by refusing to schedule dependant jobs if their required job is in Terminated state and have an exit code != 0 (an error occured).
+OAR deals with job dependency problems by always launch the dependant jobs even if their required job is in Error state or have an exit code != 0 (an error occured).

 If the required job is resubmited, its jobId is no longer the same and OAR updates the database and sets the job_id_required field to this new jobId for the dependant job.

 User notification
 -----------------